-In the parlance of Triune Ethics Theory, the Imagination Ethic responds to and coordinates the intuitions and instincts of the Engagement Ethic and the Security Ethic.
+In the parlance of multi-ethics theory, the Imagination Ethic responds to and coordinates the intuitions and instincts of the Engagement Ethic and the Safety Ethic.
 The Imagination Ethic sorts out the multiple elements that are involved in moral decision making in a particular situation.
 The Imagination Ethic has two powerful tools.
-One is the ability to countermand instincts and intuitions with "free won't" (Cotterill, 1998), the ability that allows humans through learning and willpower to choose which stimuli are allowed to trigger emotional arousal (Panksepp, 1998).
-Humans appear to be the only animals with this capability.
+One is the ability to countermand instincts and intuitions with "free won't" (Cotterill, 1999), the ability that allows humans through learning and willpower to choose which stimuli are allowed to trigger emotional arousal (Panksepp, 1998).
 For example, an enraged parent can counter the instinct to beat up a disobedient child.
 The other powerful tool is the ability to explain behavior.
 The deliberative mind, largely through the brain's "interpreter" (Gazzaniga, 1985), is facile in explaining any behavior, sometimes unaware that it is "making things up."
-Typically, the interpreter adopts the narratives of a cultural, familial, or affiliative group.
+Typically, the interpreter adopts the narratives of a cultural, familial or affiliative group.
 The social narrative is further refined into a personal narrative, both of which also drive behavior (Grusec, 2002).
-Krebs (2005) reinterprets Kohlberg's stages through the lens of evolutionary psychology, viewing the stages as social strategies reflecting the evolution of respect for authority, altruism, cheating, justice, and care.
+Krebs (2005) reinterprets Kohlberg's stages through the glasses of evolutionary psychology, viewing the stages as social strategies reflecting the evolution of respect for authority, altruism, cheating, justice, and care.

 Like the brain areas related to the Engagement Ethic, the development of brain areas related to the Ethic of Imagination requires a nurturing environment.
-The prefrontal cortex and its specialized units take decades to fully develop and are subject to damage from environmental factors, both early (Anderson, Bechara, Damasio, Tranel, & Damasio, 1999) and late in development (Newman, Holden, & Delville, 2005).
+The prefrontal cortex and its specialized units take decades to fully develop and are subject to damage from environmental factors both early (Anderson, Bechara, Damasio, Tranel, & Damasio, 1999) and late in development (Newman, Holden, & Delville, 2005).

 The Imagination Ethic provides for a greater moral sense than the other ethics.
 Although humans have evolved to favor face-to-face relationships and have difficulty imagining those not present (such as future generations), the work of the Imagination Ethic provides a means for a sense of community that extends beyond immediate relations.
-Indeed, a self grounded in the Imagination Ethic is broadly aware of human possibilities, including the power of relational cocreation in the moment.
-Such a self is broadly reflective, demonstrating exquisite self-command for envisioned goals.
-The Imagination Self has unpinned itself to particular security, it is not caught in local particularities, but rather finds meaning in an autopoetic self-expansion (Varela, 1992).
+Indeed, a self grounded in the Imagination ethic is broadly aware of human possibilities, of the power of co-creation of community in the moment.
+Such a self is broadly reflective, demonstrating exquisite self command for envisioned goals.
 Humans are at their most moral, following Darwin's moral evolution (Loye, 2002), when the Ethic of Engagement is linked with the Ethic of Imagination.
+The virtues of the Imagination ethic are the ability to step back from the present moment, take multiple perspectives and imagine alternative futures.

-As noted, the Security Ethic is the default system when all else goes wrong.
+As noted, the Safety Ethic is the default system when all else goes wrong.
 The other two ethics must be developed through proper nurturing and environmental support.
-Although parenting provides the most important context for early brain wiring for engagement and imagination, educators can have an influence on which ethic dominates the classroom and school, and which orientation is nurtured in the classroom.
+Although parenting provides the most important context for early brain wiring for engagement and imagination, educators can have an influence on which ethic dominates the classroom.
 The Integrative Ethical Education model seeks to provide stepwise guidance to cultivating ethical expertise in the engagement and imagination ethics.